SkillsUnion/tamkeen-cloud/0-welcome-to-cloud/1-programme-methodology.md

 ### How to use Google

 Students will need to use Google as a resource to solve problems not explained in our curriculum.
 We will do our best to document the most common mistakes, but it would be impossible to document all.
-Professional SWEs spend most time finding answers on Google, and googling effectively may be your most important takeaway from Bootcamp.
+Professional SWEs spend most time finding answers on Google, and googling effectively may be your most important takeaway from program.

 When searching on Google, generally search for a combination of your error message and relevant technology name.
 For example, "Uncaught TypeError: Cannot read properties of null JavaScript" (JavaScript is the technology in this example).
 This will allow Google to share results for the specific error we are seeing for the specific technology.